 Agent to Supervisor Ratio | IT Service Desk Metrics

-Why it’s Important
+Why It’s Important

 Service desk managers and supervisors frequently ask me about the proper ratio of agents to supervisors.
 Should it be 5 to 1?
 10 to 1?
 20 to 1?
-Like most KPIs there are tradeoffs involved with this metric.
-If the ratio is too high the management span of control is too broad, and agents can be working without the proper level of oversight and supervision.
-This, in turn, can lead to a multitude of issues ranging from low morale, to inadequate training, coaching, and feedback.
+Like most KPIs, there are tradeoffs involved with this metric.
+If the ratio is too high, the management span of control is too broad, and agents can be working without the proper level of oversight and supervision.
+This, in turn, can lead to a multitude of issues ranging from low morale to inadequate training, coaching, and feedback.

 Let’s say, for example, that a particular service desk has 65 agents and an estimated supervisory workload of 1,200 hours per month.
 Since there are approximately 172 working hours in a month, we can estimate the supervisory headcount to be about seven (1,200 supervisory hours per month ÷ 172 work hours per month = 7 supervisors).
-The agent to supervisor ratio for this desk would therefore be 9.3 (65 agents ÷ 7 supervisors = 9.3 Agents per Supervisor).
+The agent to supervisor ratio for this desk would therefore be 9.3 (65 agents ÷ 7 supervisors = 9.3 agents per supervisor).

 The second approach relies upon industry benchmarks to provide guidance on the proper ratio of agents to supervisors, while the third and final approach for determining this metric is to look at confirming metrics such as agent job satisfaction.
 Both of these approaches are discussed below.

 Industry data from MetricNet’s benchmarking database shows that the average ratio of agents to supervisors is 8.6, but ranges widely, from a high of 18.6 agents per supervisor to a low of just 3.3 agents per supervisor.